Freeseer/freeseer/source/contribute/students.rst

 Stay In Touch
 -------------

 A good analogy is driving to a destination.
-Imagine a friend is driving and you're the navigator in the passenger seat.
+Imagine a friend is driving and you're the navigator.
 The more updates you give your driver, the sooner and safer you'll get to your destination.
 On the other hand, rarely updating your driver with directions can get you easily lost or you may not reach your destination on time.

 Same goes with your teammates in a project.
 If you update them frequently, they can help you out often and give you feedback on your work so there's less chance of screwing up.
 But if no one knows what you're working on or if you're having difficulties, then by the time they find out it may be too late to make changes or get help.

 In addition to being active on the mailing list and IRC, you'll be required to write a few blog posts about your progress.
 There's usually one at the beginning, one at the midpoint of the term, and one at the end, but feel free to write more!

 You may write your blog posts at `fosslc.org <http://www.fosslc.org>`_ (you'll have to register an account first).
 Or, if you prefer, you may use your own blog.
 Just tell us on the mailing list where we can read your latest blog post.

 Expectations